aintgoin2goa/recap/README.md

 	  "dest": "./dest/",
 	  "options" : {
-	  	   "waitTime" : 50, // will pause for this ammout of time before capturing the page "crawl" : true // if true this will activate crawl mode }
+	  	   "waitTime" : 50, // will pause for this ammout of time before capturing the page "crawl" : true, // if true this will activate crawl mode "script" : "script.js" // this is a script you can run to perform automation tasks and/or login and stuff like that.
+More on this later
 	  }

-recap can guide you through the process of creating a config file, just type `recap` to begin.
+	}

 Once you have a config file you can use it by typing

     recap [path_to_config]